clearbold/html-email-resources/README.md

 ### Boilerplate

+I've referenced Ted's [Cerberus templates](https://tedgoas.github.io/Cerberus/) for hybrid techniques.
+(5.12.2017)

 I haven't actually used any of these. (^MR)

 * [Emailology](http://www.emailology.org/#1)
 * [HTML Email Boilerplate](http://htmlemailboilerplate.com/)
 * [Ink: A Responsive Email Framework from Zurb](http://zurb.com/ink/)
 	* If you've relied on Zurb Foundation for your web projects, they've now tackled email.

+### Client Notes

+* Litmus added Comcast this year.
+I've found that hybrid mobile-first media queries require widths be set in min-width media queries to lock in full size layouts.
+(5.12.2017)
+* I've also found inconsistent rendering of width + padding values in media queries compared to other clients.
+(5.12.2017)

 ### CSS (or lack thereof)